OliTaylor32/Oli8155/README.md

 # Oli8155

-Student name
+Student name:
 Oliver Taylor

-Student number
+Student number:
 10613973

-Course The name of the course you are on
+Course:
 Computing & Games Development

-Module
+Module:
 AINT152 Games Workshop

-Assignment title
+Assignment title:
 Unity 2D Zombie Shooter

-Instructions for usage
+Instructions for usage:
 Currently no avaliable build.

-References
+References:
 None, all assets used in the project are of my creation.